 Mornings are the most productive learning time, and this is when our students have their main lesson.
 The teacher designs the lessons in the most creative way.
 The teaching methods include storytelling, game play, painting and singing, so that the children use all their senses in the learning process.

 In Waldorf schools, main lesson subjects are taught in blocks of 3-4 weeks.
 During a block, every day the subject of the main lesson remains the same – it could be literature, mathematics, geography, history, and so on.
 In this way, the child concentrates on that subject, and may even develop a keen interest into it.
 After a period of “saturation”, the main lesson is changed, and a new block begins.
 During the new block, the child begins the process of forgetting the previous subject.
 However, this internal process is very important for assimilating the subject long term.
 When the next block of the same subject comes after a few months, the child works on it at a higher level.

 Learning foreign languages is an important part of the Waldorf curriculum.
-In our pre-school group and first grade, children learn one foreign language (English).
-From second grade on, a second foreign language is added (German).
+In our pre-school groups, children learn English as a foreign language.
+In the first grade, we add a second foreign language (German).
 Studying a foreign language helps children get to know the world around them.
 Each language is related with the respective culture, history, habits.
 Studying it allows children to develop agile thinking, be open to people from different backgrounds and cultures, as well as expand their own horizons.

 In the beginning, foreign languages are taught through songs, role play, poems, and conversations, allowing the child to learn through its natural ability to imitate.
 Later on, writing and reading are added.
 With time, more focus goes to grammar, vocabulary and punctuation.